npartovi/extend-shopify-sdk/index.md

 }
 ```

-<h2>BigCommerce.addPlanToCart(opts: AddToCartOpts, callback: function)</h2>
+<h2>BigCommerce.addPlanToCart(opts: AddToCartOpts, callback?: function)</h2>

-This function adds an Extend warranty plan to the cart.
+This function adds an Extend warranty plan to the cart as a custom item.

 <div class="info-container">
 <b>Important Note:</b> If you are looking to add a product and its associated warranty to the cart, please see <b>#handleAddToCart</b> instead.